traefik-workshops/traefik-microsoft-workshop/module-4/readme.md

 1. <code><b>operationSets</b></code> defines the methods allowed as part of the <b>API</b> resource definition.
 2. <code><b>operationFilter</b></code> references <code>operationSets</code> definition as part the <b>APIAccess</b> policy.
 <p>
-Below, we modified flight API that we deployed in module-3 to only allow <b>GET</b> method.
+Below, we modified the flight API that we deployed in module-3 to only allow the <b>GET</b> method.

 ```yaml